entr0-pi/pki-certificates/docs/ROUTES.md

 - API keys should be distinct per role.
 - JWT role claims are signed using `PKI_JWT_SECRET`.
+- The application currently accepts any non-empty `PKI_JWT_SECRET`; operators should use a strong 32+ character random secret.
 - `PKI_SESSION_MINUTES` timeout applies equally to all roles.
 - Expired JWTs are rejected before role checks.
 - `manager` cannot create/renew root or intermediate certificates because the corresponding `POST` routes are admin-only.